|Policy & Guidance|

 * "Set by the institution" means the grantee/contractor institution must be in a position to document and certify that the specified amount of clinical practice compensation is being paid in essentially the same manner as other specified amounts of the committed IBS (compensation) of the investigator.
 Further, this requires that the IBS not vary based on the specific clinical services provided by investigator within the periods for which total IBS is certified by the grantee institution.

 |Salaries and Wages /

 Compensation of Students

-Tuition remission and other forms of compensation paid as, or in lieu of, wages to students (including fellows and trainees) under research grants are allowable, provided the following conditions are met:
+Tuition remission and other forms of compensation paid as, or in lieu of, wages to students, under research grants are allowable, provided the following conditions are met:

 The maximum amount NIH will award for compensation of a graduate student receiving support from a research grant is the zero-level Kirschstein-NRSA stipend in effect when NIH issues the grant award (see current levels posted at http://grants.nih.gov/training/nrsa.htm).